remexre/remexre.github.io/_posts/2017-05-19-monto-version-3-specification-draft-1.md

 ## 7.3.
 Commands

-Previous versions of Monto supported arbitrary commands being run by the service, for example, renaming a function everywhere it appears (in all files).
+Previous versions of Monto supported arbitrary commands being run by the Service, for example, renaming a function everywhere it appears (in all files).
 This is difficult to do while allowing Services to be run on remote machines.
 It could be achieved by allowing Services to request file writes in addition to reads, but would probably require a large amount of